 What to look for in a 4×4 insurance policy

-Some comprehensive car insurance policies provide a level of coverage for some 4WD vehicles, but the levels of cover can vary a lot, so it’s important to be aware of what to look for and always read the Product Disclosure Statement (PDS).
-There are a number of specialised policies that cater to off-rad 4WD use and come with several additional features to provide extra protection to car owners (often for an extra cost).
+Some comprehensive car insurance policies provide a level of coverage for some 4WD vehicles, but the levels of cover can vary a lot, so it’s important to be aware of what to look for and always read the Product Disclosure Statement (PDS) or consider checking with your insurer to confirm whether you’ll be covered for what you intend to do with your 4WD.
+There are a number of specialised policies that cater to off-road 4WD use and come with several additional features to provide extra protection to car owners (often for an extra cost).
 To find out more about the various types of car insurance in Australia, check out Canstar’s roundup.

 1. Are you covered for beach and off-road driving?